Alruycen/mobilenet-AI-anime-illust-detector-streamlit-app/README.md

 https://ai-anime-illust-detector.streamlit.app/?embed_options=dark_theme

-Not 100% accurate, only trained with 1500 AI & Non-AI illustration Using MobileNet V2
+Not 100% accurate, only trained with 1500 AI & Non-AI illustration Using MobileNet V3

 Reasons:
-- Have higher evaluation compared to MobileNetV3 (high loss) and Inception V3 (too slow)
+- Have higher evaluation compared to MobileNetV2 (better) and Inception V3 (too slow)
-- Faster, smaller, and of course easier
+- Better, smaller, and faster in comparison

 No copyright yet, so I hope very much for your wise and good cooperation